International Non-Proprietary Name (INN): thioctic acid

 When taking the drug, the use of dairy products is not recommended (because of the calcium content in such products).
 The interval between taking thioctic acid and consuming dairy products should be at least 2 hours.

 Several cases of the development of the autoimmune insulin syndrome in patients with diabetes mellitus have been recorded against the background of the thioctic acid treatment, which was characterized by frequent hypoglycemia in the presence of autoantibodies to insulin.
-The possibility of the autoimmune insulin syndrome development is determined by the presence of HLA-DRB1*0406 and HLA-DRB1 * 0403 haplotypes in patients.
+The possibility of the autoimmune insulin syndrome development is determined by the presence of HLA-DRB1*0406 and HLA-DRB1*0403 haplotypes in patients.

 The frequency of side effects is given in accordance with the WHO classification:

-Immune system: very rarely – allergic reactions – urticaria, skin rash, itching; systemic allergic reactions (up to the development of anaphylactic shock); frequency unknown – autoimmune insulin syndrome in patients with diabetes, which is characterized by frequent hypoglycemia in the presence of autoantibodies to insulin.
+Frequency unknown: Autoimmune insulin syndrome in patients with diabetes, which is characterized by frequent hypoglycemia in the presence of autoantibodies to insulin.

-Skin and subdermal tissue: frequency unknown – eczema.
+Skin and subdermal tissue

-Metabolism and nutrition: very rarely – the development of hypoglycemia (because of the improved glucose utilization), symptoms of which include dizziness, increased sweating, headache, and visual disorders.
+Very rarely: The development of hypoglycemia (because of the improved glucose utilization), symptoms of which include dizziness, increased sweating, headache, and visual disorders.

-Symptoms: headache, nausea, vomiting.
-In case of acute overdose (when using 10-40 g of the drug), serious signs of intoxication can be manifested (generalized convulsive seizures; severe disturbances in the acid-base balance leading to lactic acidosis; hypoglycemic coma; severe blood coagulability disorders, sometimes leading to the fatal case).
+Headache, nausea, vomiting.
+In case of acute overdose (when using 10–40 g of the drug), serious signs of intoxication can be manifested (generalized convulsive seizures; severe disturbances in the acid-base balance leading to lactic acidosis; hypoglycemic coma; severe blood coagulability disorders, sometimes leading to the fatal case).

-If you suspect a significant overdose of the drug (doses equivalent to more than 10 tablets for an adult or more than 50 mg / kg body weight for a child), immediate hospitalization is necessary.
+If you suspect a significant overdose of the drug (doses equivalent to more than 10 tablets for an adult or more than 50 mg/kg body weight for a child), immediate hospitalization is necessary.

-Treatment: symptomatic (including gastric lavage, intake of activated charcoal), if necessary anticonvulsant therapy, measures to maintain vital functions.
+Symptomatic (including gastric lavage, intake of activated charcoal), if necessary anticonvulsant therapy, measures to maintain vital functions.
 No specific antidote exists.
 Hemodialysis is not effective.